Doing Business in Vietnam

 Networking is incredibly important in Vietnam.
 Vietnamese businesspeople prefer to work with those recommended by a friend or business contact rather than be approached directly.
 Expats doing business in Vietnam will soon find that a broad social network does wonders for their business success.

 Business negotiations in Vietnam can sometimes be slow.
-It is important to bear in mind that there is often a lot of red tape that has to be contended with when doing business in Vietnam.
+It's important to bear in mind that there is often a lot of red tape that has to be contended with when doing business in Vietnam.
 Furthermore, group consultation can also delay final decisions.
 Patience is therefore important when conducting business in the country.

 Trust is also important in Vietnam.
 Business people take each other at their word and therefore expats should never make promises they cannot keep.
 Backtracking on an agreement will impact negatively on one’s reputation and create difficulty when it comes to future business proceedings.